 At Cactus Recruit

-Our Standard Fees are 12.5%, which is under market value, and we are that confident in matching candidates to clients that we offer a FREE replacement if the candidate leaves within the first three months (This is unheard of within the industry!).
+Our Standard Fees are under market value, and we are that confident in matching candidates to clients that we offer a FREE replacement if the candidate leaves within the first two months (This is unheard of within the industry!).

 For larger organisations it is often more cost effective to have an internal recruiter.
 However, often they don’t have access to all the job boards, LinkedIn Recruiter or have a portfolio of candidates.
 On average agencies source successful candidates 2-4 weeks quicker than in-house recruitment teams.
 Statistics have shown that over 70% of in-house solutions fail to source 90% of their vacancies themselves so they end up relying on agency support.